gatewayapps/kamino/README.md

 # Kamino - The Github issue cloning tool
 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors)

-Kamino is a Chrome(and hopefully soon to be Edge) Extension that creates a button on Github issue pages.
+Kamino is a Chrome and Edge Extension that creates a button on Github issue pages.
 This button can be used to clone an issue to any other repository in which you, the user, are a contributor or member.

 ## How do I use it?
 In your Google Chrome browser, simply look for Kamino in the Chrome Extensions store and install.
 Once the extension is installed, go to `chrome://extensions` and click the `Options` link to enter your Github Personal Access Token(PAT).
 When creating your PAT, make sure to check the following: